Android-Device-Development/LineageOS-Releases/README.md

 - Nichcream for his phenomenal work on land

-- HighwayStar and mikeNG for their phenomenal work on nubia and kuntao
+- HighwayStar and mikeNG for their work on nubia and kuntao

+- Razziell for his work on markw

+- Hikari-no-Tenshi for his work on mido

 Example of an issue report:
 >